 Medtronic is now publishing this as a trend line internally.
 The data is so staggeringly better within the dynamic information delivery system when they compare it to other BUs that are using traditional publishing tools.

-– Their BU, groups not using the system: $38
+– Their business unit, groups not using the system: $38

 Over the last 7 years all the trends are downward but the 10:1 cost reduction is monumental. $47 can trend down, but $5 will trend down, too.
 And it’s a lot harder for $47 to catch $5.